 - 95% of respondents said visibility problems had led them to experience an application or network performance issue

 - 38% cited insufficient visibility as a key factor in application outages, and 31% in network outages

 “This survey makes it clear that those responsible for hybrid IT environments are concerned about their inability to fully see and react to what is happening in their networks, especially as business-critical applications migrate to a virtualised infrastructure,” says Keysight's Ixia Solutions Group product management general manager and vice president Recep Ozdag.

-The survey also delved into the differing challenges of monitoring public cloud, hybrid cloud, and traditional on-premises data centres – with the result being the cloud variants are still trailing on-premises data centres in terms of maturity, as IT professionals indicated that cloud providers aren’t imparting the level of visibility they need.
+The survey also delved into the differing challenges of monitoring public cloud, hybrid cloud, and traditional on-premises data centers – with the result being the cloud variants are still trailing on-premises data centers in terms of maturity, as IT professionals indicated that cloud providers aren't imparting the level of visibility they need.